Ant-Man (film): Development

 Stan Lee tweeted in February 2010 that Marvel was prepping the film and that he met with Wright for lunch to discuss the character.
 Wright noted that there was no timetable for the film because Marvel did not consider the character to be one of their bigger, tentpole properties, so "It's more like me and Kevin Feige saying...'Let's make a good script that works, that's all about a great genre film, and that isn't necessarily relying on anything else'".
-At the 2010 San Diego Comic-Con International, Wright remarked that because his film would be an origin story and would not be released until after The Avengers, the first Avengers film would not include Ant-Man, although Wright acknowledged that the character might appear in future Avengers films.
-In January 2011, Wright stated that he had resumed writing the script for the film following the conclusion of the international promotion for Scott Pilgrim vs. the World, and by April he and Cornish delivered the second draft of Ant-Man to Marvel.
-At the 2011 San Diego Comic-Con International, Wright revealed a third draft had been handed in.
+At the 2010 San Diego Comic-Con, Wright remarked that because his film would be an origin story and would not be released until after The Avengers (2012), the first Avengers film would not include Ant-Man, although Wright acknowledged that the character might appear in future Avengers films.
+In January 2011, Wright stated that he had resumed writing the script for the film following the conclusion of the international promotion for Scott Pilgrim vs. the World (2010), and by April he and Cornish delivered the second draft of Ant-Man to Marvel.
+At the 2011 San Diego Comic-Con, Wright said a third draft had been handed in.

 In May 2012, Feige said that the project was "as close as it's ever been" while Wright teased the film by tweeting a pictogram of Ant-Man.
-In June, Wright spent just under a week shooting footage for a reel that would be used to test out the potential look and tone of his movie, as well as to decide how convincing Ant-Man's powers look on screen.
-The test footage was screened to audiences during the Marvel Studios panel at the 2012 San Diego Comic-Con International, with Wright confirming that Ant-Man would be happening.
-Germain Lussier of /Film felt the footage worked and was "awesome", as "it had a totally different vibe from the other Marvel films.
-It was much more like something you'd recognize from Hot Fuzz."
-Lussier, along with Katy Rich of CinemaBlend, also enjoyed the costume design choice.
-Reed said the costume design was influenced by Asian tokusatsu superheroes such as Ultraman and Inframan.
+In June, Wright spent just under a week shooting footage for a reel to test the potential look and tone and to decide how convincing Ant-Man's powers look on screen.
+The footage was screened to audiences during the Marvel Studios panel at the 2012 San Diego Comic-Con, with Wright confirming that Ant-Man would be happening.
+Germain Lussier of /Film felt the footage was "awesome", with "a totally different vibe from the other Marvel films", closer to Wright's film Hot Fuzz (2007).
+Lussier, along with Katey Rich of CinemaBlend, also enjoyed the costume design choice.
 That October, Disney scheduled the film for release on November 6, 2015.